kb-dk/access-digital-objects/text-corpora.md

 Note that the various methods will be used together.

-The TEI header is used for designating metadata for the whole volume, the &lt;group&gt; for designating metadata to the parts it comprises, and finally, the fine granularity metadata arising through curatorial procedures are asigned using the decls attribute as described
+The TEI header is used for designating metadata for the whole volume, the <group> for designating metadata to the parts it comprises, and finally, the fine granularity metadata arising through curatorial procedures are asigned using the decls attribute as described